samuelsadok/dji_protocol/udp_protocol.md

 # DJI Proprietary UDP Protocol

 This document talks about the proprietary UDP protocol which is used between the DJI Go 4 app and a Mavic Pro drone when the phone is connected to the drone directly via WiFi (without an intermediate remote control).
+It also works across the RNDIS interface when the drone is connected directly via USB.
 It is likely that the same protocol is used on other DJI drones too.

 Some general notes:
  - All communication takes place via UDP between 192.168.2.1:9003 (aircraft) and 192.168.2.20:12346 (phone).
+The drone will respond fine when the App is using a differen UDP port.
+The drone will also respond fine when addressed through the RNDIS interface (use 192.168.42.2:9003 in this case).
  - All integer numbers are in little endian.
  - The protocol described here encapsulates another protocol which we call the "[DJI MB protocol](mb_protocol.md)" here.
 It is easily recognizable by the leading `0x55` in front of every chunk.
 The DJI MB protocol is used in many places (also drone internal communication) and it's the one that carries all the command and telemetry data except for the video feed.